 Synology apps in screenshots

 Cloud Station Server: This is a must-have app.
-It turns the server into a personal cloud and allows you to sync and back up data between and of multiple devices.
-It’s like Dropbox, but much better.
+It turns the server into a personal cloud and will enable you to sync and back up data between and on multiple devices.
+It's like Dropbox, but much better.

 Video Station: If you have a personal collection of movies or TV shows, this app will turn your NAS into a private Netflix-like streaming server.
 Alternatively, you can also use Plex or Media Server apps.
 By the way, in my testing, the DS218+ indeed could handle 4K transcoding.

 Surveillance Station: This app turns the server into a comprehensive surveillance system coupled with supported IP cameras.
 Note that the server can handle up to 25 cameras but includes only two camera licenses and additional licenses cost some $60 each.
 This app is so fantastic; it deserves a separate review.

 Download Station: This is a well-designed self-download app that can download files from any source.
 It also has a powerful torrent search engine.

 Hyper Backup: This is a versatile backup app that can automatically backups files stored on the server to multiple types of destinations, including a host of online storage services -- Google Drive, Amazon Drive, and Microsoft Azure, to name a few.